Mike Royko

-Michael Royko Jr. (September 19, 1932 – April 29, 1997) was an American newspaper columnist from Chicago.
-Over his 30-year career, he wrote over 7,500 daily columns for the Chicago Daily News, the Chicago Sun-Times, and the Chicago Tribune.
+Michael Royko Jr. (September 19, 1932 – April 29, 1997) was an American newspaper columnist from Chicago, Illinois.
+Over his 42-year career, he wrote more than 7,500 daily columns for the Chicago Daily News, the Chicago Sun-Times, and the Chicago Tribune.
 A humorist who focused on life in Chicago, he was the winner of the 1972 Pulitzer Prize for commentary.

-Young reporter
+Early life and education

-Royko grew up in Chicago, living in an apartment above a bar.
+Royko was born and grew up in Chicago, where he lived in an apartment above a bar.
 His mother, Helen (née Zak), was Polish, and his father, Michael Royko, was Ukrainian (born in Dolyna).
 He briefly attended Wright Junior College and then enlisted in the U.S. Air Force in 1952.